ttys3/nvim-config/README.md

 - L3MON4D3/LuaSnip + rafamadriz/friendly-snippets the snippet plugin and the snippets
 - hrsh7th/nvim-cmp Auto completion Lua plugin for nvim, use it everyday
 - tzachar/cmp-tabnine tabnine nvim-compe source, use it everyday
-- RishabhRD/nvim-cheat.sh this plugin can make you copy and paste more effectively
-- mfussenegger/nvim-dap the dap plugin, for interactive debug
 - kevinhwang91/nvim-bqf this plugin just works like a charm, a better quickfix
 - nvim-telescope/telescope.nvim you know what this is
 - numtostr/FTerm.nvim float term plugin, essential